nikolaik/docker-python-nodejs/README.md

 `python3.6-nodejs12-stretch` | 3.6.14 | 12.22.6 | stretch
 `python3.6-nodejs12-alpine` | 3.6.14 | 12.22.6 | alpine

 Lovely!
-These tags are kept updated automatically (when new minor or patch version are released) by `build_versions.py` which is run twice a day on [CircleCI](https://circleci.com/gh/nikolaik/docker-python-nodejs).
+These tags are kept updated automatically when new minor or patch version are released by [`build_versions.py`](./build_versions.py), which is run twice a day on [CircleCI](https://circleci.com/gh/nikolaik/docker-python-nodejs).

 ## Typical tasks
 ```bash